saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-flutter-integration-driver.md

 ## Prepare the app with Flutter Integration Server

-The Appium Flutter Driver uses the [Dart VM Service Protocol](https://github.com/dart-lang/sdk/blob/master/runtime/vm/service/service.md) with extension `ext.flutter.driver`, similar to Flutter Driver, to control the Flutter app-under-test (AUT).
-This needs to be enabled in the AUT before the app can be tested with Appium Flutter Driver and can be done by following the steps below:

 1. Open your Flutter project in your favorite IDE.
 2. In your Flutter app's `pubspec.yaml`, add the following dependencies: